Hunnser86/HK-Painter-and-Decorator/README.md

 - [W3C Markup Validation](https://validator.w3.org/)

-These were used in particular, to check the validity of the code for my site.
+These were used in particular, to check for errors in the code to enable me to rectify these and have a fully functioning website.

-### There were three errors on the index.html page.
+## There were three errors on the index.html page.

  * The "hero" element was inside the "main" element.

+ * The a tag was a descendent of the button tag X 2.

+## There was one error on the porfolio page.

  * The a tag was a descendent of the button tag.

-### There was one error on the porfolio page.

- * The a tag was a descendent of the button tag.

-### There were no errors on the Contact page.
+## There were no errors on the Contact page.

-### There were no errors in the CSS code.
+## There were no errors in the CSS code.
+---
 The first error was simple to fix.
 All I needed to change, was the "hero" to a regular div.
-I was unable to fix the button error, as I could not get the button to work after I changed the syntax.
+I had some trouble fixing the second error, as I had to restyle the links to look like the buttons I had used initially.
+Once I had done this, there were zero errors on all pages.
+(PHEW!)

+---

+# Testing on multiple browsers

+I tested the site on multiple browsers, to check that everything loaded.
+In particular I wanted to check the animations, where I needed to ensure I used @-moz- @-webkit and @-o- for the keyframes.

+To do this I simply visited the site on [Chrome](https://www.google.co.uk/chrome/?brand=FHFK&gclid=EAIaIQobChMIv6_PlqzH7wIVitPtCh2jJQhnEAAYASAAEgImw_D_BwE&gclsrc=aw.ds), [Firefox](https://www.mozilla.org/en-GB/firefox/new/) and [Opera](https://www.opera.com) browsers to see if it worked.
+Next I inspected the code and tested the responsiveness on various screen sizes.

+All the browsers loaded with no problems and all the responsiveness tests (Viewing the site on various devices and dragging the responsive screen) passed with no problems.
+As well as testing the site on various browsers and mock up devices on my desktop, I downloaded the browsers on my mobile phone and viewed it on their too.
+All the browsers loaded with no problems on the mobile versions of the browsers too.

 ## User Stories testing